facbonum/sound-toggle-waveform/README.md

 * No volume control or envelope shaping.
 * Only two waveform types (sine and square).
 * No visualizer or waveform preview.

 ---

-## 📚 Learn More

-This project demonstrates:

-* Using `SDL_OpenAudioDevice` with a custom callback
-* Writing raw audio samples to an output stream
-* Generating periodic waveforms mathematically
-* Handling input and text rendering in SDL2

-It’s a solid base to expand into:

-* A full retro game soundboard
-* Synthesizer-style audio playback
-* MIDI-style waveform instruments

----